explosion/spacy-course/chapters/en/slides/chapter4_02_training-loop.md

 stochastic gradient descent.

 Next, we divide the training data into batches of several examples, also known as minibatching.
-This makes it easier to make a more accurate estimate of the gradient.
+This increases the reliability of the gradient estimates.

 Finally, we update the model for each batch, and start the loop again until we've reached the last iteration.